tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 AMI (Amazon Machine Image).
 Khác với IAM.

-- AWS Management Console: the web-based, graphical user interface (GUI) that serves as the central point for managing and accessing all services and resources within your Amazon Web Services (AWS) account.
+- **AWS Management Console**: the web-based, graphical user interface (GUI) that serves as the central point for managing and accessing all services and resources within your Amazon Web Services (AWS) account.
 - AWS Systems Manager Session Manager: the web-based console used to connect to your EC2 instance

 ## What can you do with AWS?